- 1 What is business debt?

 How can a business get out of debt?

 Business debts can mount quickly if you do not address the situation in good time.
-The consequences of failing to pay business debt vary depending on what kind of debt it is.
+The consequences of failing to pay off vary depending on what kind of it is.
 Failing to meet rent or mortgage payments can lead to your business being evicted, for example, whilst money owed in respect of unpaid fines or taxes can lead to bankruptcy, a visit from bailiffs, or even a prison sentence.

-In cases where debt has become truly unmanageable, a business and those involved in its management may decide relatively quickly that financial advice is needed to keep a company afloat.
+In cases where it has become truly unmanageable, a business and those involved in its management may decide relatively quickly that financial advice is needed to keep a company afloat.
 Before reaching that stage, though, there are a number of options that can be explored.

-By creating a schedule of all your debts, you can get a clearer picture of your business liabilities and can begin to tackle your financial situation.
+By creating a schedule of all your debts, you can get a clearer picture of your liabilities and can begin to tackle your financial situation.
 It’s important to fully understand which debts should be treated as a priority, as keeping on top of liabilities that relate to the essential functions of your business could be the difference between success and failure.
-Priority debts may include things such as rent or mortgage instalments for your business premises, making payments to key suppliers for stock, or insuring your company to allow it to continue trading.
+Priority debts may include things such as rent or mortgage instalments for your premises, making payments to key suppliers for stock, or insuring your company to allow it to continue trading.

 Increase your income –